anabee/Quiz_App/README.md

     -make the buttons functional so that the user can click and choose their answer -alert the user on whether they are right or wrong

-    -if they chose the right answer then we have to save that point somehow -if they chose the wrong answer we need to deduct time from the clock (15 secs)
+    !!! -if they chose the right answer then we have to save that point somehow !!!-if they chose the wrong answer we need to deduct time from the clock (15 secs)

+make it so that when an answer is chosen, the screen shows the next question and answer

+    !!! - figure out how to clear the wrong/ right field once an question is answered

+once the user completes the quiz, take user to the page that shows their score